paladp/cs203-S2019-assessment/assessment.md

   * N = No effort to document, define, or maintain requirements present
   * I = Brief or unspecific documentation, definition, and maintenance given
   * A = Explains what requirements have been specified in enough detail to convey the most important information
   * G = Documentation and definitions are well written and gives other team members an informed idea of the process
   * E = The software engineer displayed highly detailed, elaborate, and complete documentation, definition, and maintenance in the given design process
 * Software architecture
   * N = There is no consideration to the structure or organization of the project
   * I = There are small amounts of structure to the system
   * A = There is a blueprint for the software system that lacks completion
   * G = There is a completed blueprint for the software system
   * E = There is a completed detailed blueprint for all elements of the software system including detailed documentation
 * Software design
   * N = No attempt to create a design
   * I = Initial steps are taken to conceptualize, frame, and implement systems
   * A = Some software design is visible to the point where a software solution looks to be developed soon
   * G = A software solution is created that includes both an algorithm design and a high-level architecture design
   * E = All goals and expectations of the design are met and compatibility, reliability, reusability, and scalability are included while a software solution is ultimately created that includes both an algorithm design and a high-level architecture design
 * Software documentation
   * N = No explanation or comments about how to use or how the software works
   * I = A few comments in the code that are not detailed
   * A = Documentation has a bit of detail for every main part of the program and an overview of how to use the program
   * G = Documentation is detailed and visible for most of the software within the source code as well as possible constraints or additional details of the program
   * E = Explains in great detail how to use and operate the computer software, including reasoning and justification of why certain methods or approaches were taken
 * Programming styles
   * N = Programming style is not set
-  * I = No clear programming style but has some implementation of general styles
+  * I = No clear programming style but has some structured style
-  * A = Some clarity of a programming style with multiple styles implemented
+  * A = At least one programming style utilized clearly
-  * G = Programming style is implemented well with a few variances throughout
+  * G = Most code conforms to predefined styles
-  * E = One distinct style of programming that is clear and easy to understand
+  * E = All code conforms to predefined styles and well documented
 * Managing software complexity
-  * N = The code does not run properly, files are not in the right place, or some other part of the project has been completely broken
+  * N = No complexity management techniques utilized
-  * I = Little effort is put forth to keep code clean or organized, some code may not work properly
+  * I = Code is non-obvious and complex
-  * A = Basic organization is achieved, no major parts of the projects are affected by any lax in management
+  * A = Basic code management is utilized, such as code simplification or encapsulation
-  * G = The project is logically and effectively organized with no issues in the code resulting from poor organization
+  * G = Most code is well managed using code complexity management techniques
-  * E = Everything is exceedingly well organized, with no excess or lack of files, folders, branches, forks, etc.
+  * E = All code utilizes many complexity reduction techniques, such as modular design
 * Mitigating software risk
-  * N = No risk identified, and high potential impact of risk
+  * N = No risk identified
-  * I = Identifies minimal risks and does bare minimum to resolve them
+  * I = Minimal risks identified
-  * A = Identifies most of the risk and attempts to resolve them but are unsuccessful.
-Gives up only after a few attempts.
+  * A = Some risks identified and basic risk mitigation techniques utilized
-  * G = All risk is identified.
-The probability and likelihood of risk is minimal
+  * G = Most risk is identified and some risk mitigation techniques utilized
-  * E = All interactions with new and existing code are free from complications or other issues, everything works smoothly and completely free of errors
+  * E = Extensive risk identification and mitigation techniques utilized

 ## Professional Skills